docksal/docksal/README.md

     ```
     dsh install
     ```
-    This will install/update all required prerequisites.
-They include [Chocolatey](https://chocolatey.org/), VirtualBox, Vagrant, docker, docker-compose.
+    This will install/update all required prerequisites: [Chocolatey](https://chocolatey.org/), VirtualBox, Vagrant, docker, docker-compose.

-    3.2) If you already use Drude and just need to initialize new project run:
+    3.2) If you are already using Drude on other projects and just need to initialize a new one run:
     ```
     dsh install drude
     ```